 In celebration of acclaimed jazz bandleader and pianist Herbie Hancock‘s 83rd birthday today, let us take a look at some of the career-high points from the acclaimed Grammy-winning artist.

-In honor of jazz icon Herbie Hancock‘s birthday today, we wanted to take a look at some of the career high points from this living legend.
-One of the most expressive pianists of the last hundred years, Hancock’s playing and production has been heard on hundreds of albums created over fifty years.
-Some of them, including his work with Miles Davis and his own band The Headhunters, are considered masterpieces of the form.
+One of the most celebrated and wonderfully expressive pianists of the last hundred years, Hancock’s playing and production has been heard on hundreds of albums released over the last half-century, some of which, including his work with Miles Davis and his own band, The Headhunters, are considered masterpieces of the form.

 “So What” with Miles Davis

-When the invitation came to join the most revered innovator in the jazz world, Herbie Hancock quickly accepted the coveted role of piano player for the one and only Miles Davis.
-As you will see in the video that follows from the 1963 Monterey Jazz Festival, Hancock is delighted to be part of the experience.
+When the invitation came to join the most revered innovator in jazz at the time, Herbie Hancock quickly accepted the coveted role of piano player for the one and only Miles Davis.
+As seen in the video that follows from the 1963 Monterey Jazz Festival, Hancock is delighted to be part of the experience.

 [Video: Roger rogerjazzfan]

 Hancock assembled arguably his most fabled bands, The Headhunters, to make a fresh start and explore new territory.
 With Bennie Maupin, Paul Jackson, Harvey Mason and Bill Summers, the group was ready to follow Hancock past the boundaries of both jazz and funk to fertile new ground in jazz-fusion.
 Below is a live take on the group’s incredible composition, “Chameleon”.